Mbaire/Portfolio/README.md

 ### Project:
  Portfolio Landing page
 ### Description of project:
 This project is about creating a landing page for my programming portfolio.
-It includes an About me section and more on my experince in programming.
+It includes an About me section and more on my experience in programming.
 ### Project setup instructions:
 It requires Visual studio code or any editor.
 Also a web browser preferably Chrome for it to run.
 ### Link to live site on GitHub Pages: